marcusklasson/vcca_grocerystore/README.md

 ```

 ## Acknowledgement
-This research was funded by Stiftelsen Promobilia in Stockholm, Sweden.
+This research was funded by [Stiftelsen Promobilia](https://www.promobilia.se/) in Stockholm, Sweden.

-## To-dos
-- [ ] Should use inheritance for the models by writing a VAE base class that the VCCA models inherits from.
-- [ ] Implement decoding of iconic images with ```vcca_private_xi, vcca_private_xiy``` by sampling
-private latent variable from Gaussian prior.